 If your kids aren’t impressed, drive to nearby Tambun to visit the Lost World, a dinosaur-themed water park next to limestone caves.
 It also has one of Ipoh’s best resorts.

 It would be a sin to not stop in Taiping, voted in 2019 as one of the world’s most livable cities.

 The Lake Gardens are fantastic to stroll or bike, the old town has more food galore, and if your kids love nature, you may bring them up Maxwell Hill — either by jeep or a strenuous 4-hour hike.

 Once you get to Penang, you’ll be spoilt for options.
 Kids will love Escape, which has both a jungle action-park and a waterpark with the longest waterslide in the world at 1,140 meters.

-Komtar is Penang’s highest building, and turned into a kid-friendly entertainment center in 2016.
+Komtar is Penang’s highest building and turned into a kid-friendly entertainment centre in 2016.
 There’s a dinosaur museum, aquarium, full course zipline at 200 meters of height and an observatory deck to take in great views over the island.